-Demographic assumptions regarding retirement, mortality, turnover, and marriage are based on assumptions used in the Office of the State Actuary's actuarial valuation for Washington State SERS and TRS2, modified for the District.
+Demographic assumptions regarding retirement, mortality, turnover, and marriage are based on assumptions used in the Office of the State Actuary's actuarial valuation for Washington State SERS and TRS, modified for the District.

-- Service retirement assumptions for plans 2 and 3 were used, which vary based on hire date and years of service. - The assumed rates of disability under SERS and TRS plans 2 and 3 are less than 0.2% for ages 49 and below and continue to be low after that; demographic assumptions assume a 0% disability rate for all ages. - Mortality assumptions for SERS were used (Scale MP-2017 Long-Term Rates) on a generational basis, with gender-distinct employee rates before commencement and retiree and contingent survivor rates (as appropriate) after benefit commencement.
-For SERS, generational tables were used; for TRS teachers' tables were used.
+- Service retirement assumptions for plans 2 and 3 were used, which vary based on hire date and years of service. - The assumed rates of disability under SERS and TRS plans 2 and 3 are less than 0.2% for ages 49 and below and continue to be low after that; demographic assumptions assume a 0% disability rate for all ages. - Mortality assumptions were from the actuarial valuation for Washington State PERS, SERS, and TRS.